Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable7.md

 - Commited code on github

 ## Voltmeter (P)
 For this Deliverable your team will be required to design a voltmeter that is able to measure a power supply.
-The voltmeter should have a quarter volt resolution and measure from 0 - 3.33 V (positive only).
+The voltmeter should have a quarter volt resolution and measure from 0 - 4V (positive only).
 Your team will need to build an analog to digital converter (ADC) to achieve this.
 Design a stand-alone Voltmeter.
 - Eagle Schematic
 - ADC table of Analog voltage to digital values
 - Multisim simulation of your design working with 0, 1, 2, 3, and 4 volts (yes, 4V is higher than 3.33).
 You do not need to measure negative voltage!